jgabriele321/HuggingFaceFinal/README.md

 1. The app fetches questions from the API endpoint
 2. For each question, it detects the question type and downloads any associated files
+3. For factual questions, it may use web search to supplement information
-3. It then processes the question with the appropriate tools
+4. It then processes the question with the appropriate tools
+5. If model errors occur, it uses a fallback strategy with multiple retries
-4. The answer is formatted according to the question type and cached
+6. The answer is formatted according to the question type and cached
-5. All answers are submitted back to the API for scoring
+7. All answers are submitted back to the API for scoring

+## Error Handling and Reliability

+The agent implements comprehensive error handling:

+- Multiple model fallbacks if primary models fail
+- Automatic retries for transient errors
+- Specialized handling for different question types
+- Graceful degradation when services are unavailable
+- Detailed logging for debugging and analysis

 ## Contributing